-- 8.6 Lunch breaks must be taken between 11.45 and 14.00.
+8.6 Lunch breaks must be taken between 11.45 and 14.00.
 A maximum of one and a half hours lunch break can be taken (this can be extended to two hours with the permission of the individuals line manager.
-A minimum of thirty minutes lunch break must be taken. - 8.7 Although the scheme allows for a degree of flexibility, it must be remembered that the provision of the correct level of service to members of the public and their elected representatives must always be the first consideration. - 8.8 Some sections may need to be staffed for longer periods than others because of their direct links with the public or because of the nature of their work and this means that the degree of flexibility allowed to participants can vary from day to day, section to section and according to the particular circumstances prevailing at the time.
+A minimum of thirty minutes lunch break must be taken.

-- 8.9 Flexible leave must be recorded on the clockwise system and approved by the line manager. - 8.10 The Flexible Working Protocol, detailing the recording and monitoring of flexi-time will be given at induction to all new starters, and is available to employees from the controlled document library.
+- 8.7 Although the scheme allows for a degree of flexibility, it must be remembered that the provision of the correct level of service to members of the public and their elected representatives must always be the first consideration. - 8.8 Some sections may need to be staffed for longer periods than others because of their direct links with the public or because of the nature of their work and this means that the degree of flexibility allowed to participants can vary from day to day, section to section and according to the particular circumstances prevailing at the time. - 8.9 Flexi-time should be requested and recorded on the employee's annual leave request card. - 8.10 A leaflet detailing the recording and monitoring of flexi-time will be give at induction to all new starters, and is available to employees from the controlled document library.